Building Community Voice Fund

 A Winning Model: The Story of Shelby County

 The early success of the Shelby County program helps us define the impact of investing in competitive races in both competitive and progressive counties.
-Our approach for 2024 is to emulate the targeted and intentional strategy used in Shelby County and use those early learnings to help inform our work across our priority states in 2024.
+Our approach for 2025 is to emulate the targeted and intentional strategy used in Shelby County and use those early learnings to help inform our work across our priority state in 2025.

 The Shelby County results demonstrated that targeted investment with state groups have positive effects on Black voters' daily lives, but there is still plenty of ground we can cover with a deeper and continuing commitment to the BCVF program.